 Professor of Cinema and Media Studies, University of Chicago

-Dr. Kara Keeling (PhD, University of Pittsburgh) is Professor in the Department of Cinema and Media Studies at the University of Chicago.
-Keeling’s research has focused on African American film, theories of race, sexuality, and gender in cinema, critical theory, and cultural studies.
-Current research involves issues of temporality, media and black and queer cultural politics; digital media, globalization, and difference; and Gilles Deleuze and liberation theory.
-Keeling’s book, The Witch’s Flight: The Cinematic, the Black Femme, and the Image of Common Sense (Duke University Press, 2007), explores the role of cinematic images in the construction and maintenance of hegemonic conceptions of the world and interrogates the complex relationships between cinematic visibility, minority politics, and the labor required to create and maintain alternative organizations of social life.
-She is co-editor (with Colin MacCabe and Cornel West) of a selection of writings by the late James A. Snead entitled European Pedigrees/ African Contagions: Racist Traces and Other Writing and author of several articles that have appeared in the journals Qui Parle, The Black Scholar, Women and Performance, and elsewhere.
-Keeling currently serves on the editorial boards of the journals Cultural Studies, Feminist Media Studies and is the Editor of the Moving Image Review section of Gay and Lesbian Quarterly (GLQ).
+Dr. Kara Keeling (PhD, University of Pittsburgh) is Professor in the Department of Cinema and Media Studies and in the College at the University of Chicago.
+Keeling’s research has focused on African American film, representations of race, sexuality, and gender in cinema, critical theory, and cultural studies.
+Keeling’s most recent monograph, Queer Times, Black Futures, was published in 2019 by New York University Press.
+It considers the promises and pitfalls of imagination, technology, futurity, and liberation as they have persisted in and through racial capitalism by exploring how the speculative fictions of cinema, music, and literature that center black existence provide scenarios wherein we might imagine alternative worlds, queer and otherwise.
+Keeling’s first book, The Witch's Flight: The Cinematic, the Black Femme, and the Image of Common Sense (Duke University Press, 2007), explores the role of cinematic images in the construction and maintenance of hegemonic conceptions of the world and interrogates the complex relationships between cinematic visibility, minority politics, and the labor required to create and maintain alternative organizations of social life.
+Keeling is co-editor (with Josh Kun) of Sound Clash: Listening to American Studies, a collection of writings about sound and American Studies and (with Colin MacCabe and Cornel West) of a selection of writings by the late James A. Snead entitled European Pedigrees/ African Contagions: Racist Traces and Other Writing.
+Keeling’s essays have appeared in the journals GLQ, The Black Scholar, Women and Performance, and elsewhere.

 Jenisha Borah is a PhD student in Cinema and Media Studies at the University of Chicago.
 Her research interests include intersections of cinema and the city, informal economies, and film spectatorship.